lukasaron/terraform-provider-stripe/docs/resources/stripe_coupon.md

 Arguments accepted by this resource include:

+* `coupon_id` - (Optional) String.
+Unique string of your choice that will be used to identify this coupon when applying it to a customer.
 * `name` - (Optional) String.
 Name of the coupon displayed to customers on for instance invoices or receipts.
 * `amount_off` - (Optional) Int.
 Amount (in the currency specified) that will be taken off the subtotal of any invoices for this customer.
 * `currency` - (Optional) String.
 Required if `amount_off` has been set, the three-letter ISO code for the currency of the amount to take off.